MatveySprindzuk/GenomicsSoftware/README.md

 # GenomicsSoftware
-software for processing tuberculosis whole genome data. interface to the BWA, VarScan, SamTools etc.
+Software for processing tuberculosis whole genome data.
+Python GTK Interface to the SRA-Toolkit, BWA, VarScan, SamTools, etc. In development.
+That is a public alpha version.
+For teaching/learning purposes.